bgschiller/example/README.md

-# example
+# Lean on me

-Some... times in this live
+Some... times in this life
 we all have pain
 we all have sorr...ow